Likk/p5-Games-Growth/README.md

 The module is intended for use by developers creating games or simulations that require character management.

+# Key Points
+  - Input: Character's status struct (e.g., strength, intelligence, etc.)
+  - Output: A string representing the job/class name
+  - Flexibility: Easy to extend or customize condition rules
+  - No Dependencies: Designed to be lightweight with minimal external dependencies

+# Intended Audience
+  - Game developers creating RPGs or simulation games
+  - Projects that require character growth and class evolution systems

 # SEE ALSO

 - Games::Growth::Model::Character